appwrite/docs/README.md

 #### Images

 Use the following HTML structure to add images.
 You can also add support for dark and light mode versions (recommended!).
-If no dark mode is provided, light mode will be the fallback.
+If no dark mode is provided, the light mode will be the fallback.
 Don't forget to provide alternative text for user accessibility and a description for each image.

 ```php
 <?php